Agreement

 Section 3.
 Protection of Conditions

 Section 4.
-Call Back / Call In
+Call Back – Call In

-Any employee ordered to and reporting for work outside of their regular workday, when such work is not continuous with their regular workday, shall be guaranteed four (4) hours of pay.
-The sixth (6th) and seventh (7th) day shall be a guaranteed eight (8) hour day.
-When an emergency call-back occurs, the employee called shall be paid at one and one-half (1½) times the regular rate for the classification of work performed.
-This is not considered part of a split shift.
+When an emergency "call-back" occurs, the employee called shall be paid at one and one-half (1½) times the regular rate for the classification of work performed.
+This is not to be considered a part of the split shift.

 Section 5.
 Work in Other Classifications